MasterChef Junior (American TV series): Season 5 (2017)

 The fifth season premiered on February 9, 2017, with chefs Gordon Ramsay and Christina Tosi acting as the judges, along with numerous guest judges including Julie Bowen and Mayim Bialik.

 The winner of MasterChef Junior season 5 was Jasmine Stewart, an eleven-year-old from Milton, Georgia.
 She is the first previously eliminated contestant to win the competition.

 Season 6 (2018)

 The sixth season premiered on March 2, 2018, with returning chefs Gordon Ramsay and Christina Tosi acting as the judges, along with returning judge Joe Bastianich as the third judge.

 The winner of MasterChef Junior season 6 was Beni Cwiakala, a nine-year-old from Chicago, Illinois.

 Season 7 (2019)

-The seventh season premiered on March 12, 2019, with returning chefs Gordon Ramsay and Christina Tosi acting as the judges, along with returning judge Aarón Sánchez as the third judge.
+On February 13, 2019, it was announced that the seventh season would premiere with a two-episode special on March 12, 2019, with Gordon Ramsay, Christina Tosi, and Aarón Sánchez serving as the judges.

 The winner of MasterChef Junior season 7 was Che Spiotta, a twelve-year-old from Boiceville, New York.

 Season 8 (2022)

-The eighth season premiered on March 17, 2022, with Gordon Ramsay and Aarón Sánchez as returning judges, along with new judge Daphne Oz replacing Christina Tosi.
+In July 2019, it was announced that the show would be returning for an eighth season, with Ramsay and Sánchez as returning judges, along with new judge Daphne Oz replacing Tosi.
+The season premiered on March 17, 2022.

 The winner of MasterChef Junior season 8 was Liya Chu, a ten-year-old from Scarsdale, New York.

+Season 9 (2024)

+On December 20, 2022, the initial casting announcement for a potential ninth season was posted.
+The casting notice was re-posted on September 8, 2023, on the show's Twitter page.
+On October 12, 2023, it was announced that the series had been renewed for a ninth season, with Ramsay, Sánchez, and Oz as returning judges, along with new judge Tilly Ramsay.
+On December 13, 2023, it was announced that the season would premiere on March 4, 2024.
+On February 21, 2024, the 12 new contestants were announced.

+The winner of MasterChef Junior season 9 was Bryson McGlynn, an 11-year-old from Opelika, Alabama.